Note: This post may contain affiliate links. Please see my disclosure page for more details.

 We went to a coffee plantation, where we tasted a few different coffees and were told of the “luwak” coffee — more famously known as “weasel poop coffee.”
 Basically, they make weasels eat coffee beans, collect their poop, and turn it into coffee.
 Yum?
 But, as someone who suffers from serious FOMO, I coughed up the 5 extra bucks to try the weasel poop coffee.
 I wish I could wax poetic about how disgusting or revelatory it was, but it was… just coffee.

 In all honesty, though, I don’t recommend you consume the luwak coffee – after doing my research, I find it really unethical in a way I had never considered prior to my tour.
 I guess I imagined them roaming free, eating coffee beans to their heart’s content (while someone picked up after them, I guess).
 But once I finished my coffee and toured the plantation, I felt rather guilty.
 The weasels simply are not kept in good conditions.
 Their enclosures, while large, had concrete floors and no real stimuli for the weasels to play with.
-It made me a bit depressed, and honestly, had I seen the cages beforehand I wouldn’t have paid for the coffee.
+It made me a bit depressed, and honestly, had I seen the cages beforehand I never would have paid for the coffee.
 I recommend researching any tour that includes a coffee tour in Bali and opting out of the kopi luwak experience.

 After our weasel poop amuse-bouche, it was time for the cycling part of the cycling in Bali tour.

 After a quick primer on how to use the brakes (which would come much in handy, considering we biked in a single-file line downhill, with frequent stops), we were off!
 The tour was billed as a “downhill cycling tour” and that was pretty accurate.
 I don’t think I put my feet on the pedals once — until the end, when I and my friends opted for the optional uphill portion.